Pranita-Mohite-PM/first-demo/README.md

 # first-demo
-this demo for git &amp; github
+this demo for git &amp; github.